 Now this is on our long list of Easy Camping Recipes too.
 Made for breakfast with honey on top to get you going or to create sliders with leftover or precooked meat in the middle it comes in handy.

 Rolls with Self Rising Flour makes everything easier.
 The leavening agent(s) are already mixed in so you need fewer ingredients overall.
-You can make your own in 15 minutes with 1 cup of all purpose flour + 1 1/2 teaspoons baking powder + 1/4 teaspoon fine salt too.
-Milk can be substituted for buttermilk but more fat = more moist overall so there’s that.
+How to make self rising flour is just to add 1 cup of all purpose flour + 1 1/2 teaspoons baking powder + 1/4 teaspoon fine salt too.

 with Bisquick